Sexual assault is a serious crime that can have a lasting impact on your life.

 So, let us take a deeper look at what sexual assault entails so you can quickly tell whenever it happens to you or a loved one.
 If they are a victim of sexual assault, you need to hire a sexual assault lawyer to help them through the trial, the pre-trial process, the post-trial aftermath, and get compensation for what happened to them!

 What Does the Term “Sexual Assault” Actually Mean?

 As per the United States Department of Justice, sexual assault is understood to be any form of sexual behavior or contact that happens without the consent of the receiving party.

-It is essentially a broader term for sexual activities like rape, fondling, and attempted rape.
+According to Abuse Guardians, it is essentially a broader term for sexual activities like rape, fondling, and attempted rape.
 Even so, it is important to note that the legal definition of sexual assault will vary depending on your state and country.

 That said, the following often constitute sexual assault no matter where you are:

 Sexual assault occurs when someone’s body part penetrates your body parts, for example, penal penetration of mouth, anus, vagina, etc. Sexual assault also happens when someone penetrates any part of your body with an object.

 Contact Sex Crimes

 When someone has a part of their body on your genitalia, breast, buttocks, or other intimate body parts, that falls under sexual assault.